Planif-fr/slate/source/index.html.md

-variants | Variants of the session created by the session Builder (multiple steps) | JSON tags | Array of tags describing the session  | Array of String coach | Id of the coach owner of the session  | Integer sport | Name of the sport | String
+variants | Variants of the session created by the session Builder (multiple steps) | JSON tags | Array of tags describing the session  | Array of String coach | Id of the coach owner of the session  | Integer estimated_duration | Estimated duration of the session in seconds.
+This field can be given or automatically calculated with the steps or mean of durations if variants  | Integer sport | Name of the sport | String

 Either Steps or Variants must be set but not both at the same time